Financial services in the Republic of Ireland

-Financial services in the Republic of Ireland refers to the services provided by the finance industry: banks, investment banks, insurance companies, credit card companies, consumer finance companies, government sponsored enterprises, and stock brokerages.
+Financial services in Ireland refers to the services provided by the finance industry: banks, investment banks, insurance companies, credit card companies, consumer finance companies, government sponsored enterprises, and stock brokerages.

-The market for the provision of financial services within the Republic of Ireland is dominated by the two large banking groups Allied Irish Banks and Bank of Ireland.
+The market for the provision of financial services in Ireland is dominated by the two large banking groups Allied Irish Banks and Bank of Ireland.
 However competition from domestic, overseas and internet providers ensures consumer choice.

 Regulation

-The regulator of financial services in the Republic of Ireland is Central Bank of Ireland.
+The regulator of financial services in Ireland is Central Bank of Ireland.

-Financial derivatives in the Republic of Ireland
+Financial derivatives in Ireland

 Ireland has a well developed market for financial derivatives, with its annual value being measured in $ billions.
 Most common are interest rate swaps and foreign exchange transactions used by businesses to manage their risk and support their currency requirements.
 Ireland's strong funds and insurance sectors are also significant users of derivatives, as are other special purpose vehicles located in the country such as securitisation structures.
 The majority of transactions involve the major banks and they in turn tend to enter into contracts with institutions outside Ireland, particularly in the EU.
 The Irish Stock Exchange also has the facility for exchange traded derivatives.
 Ireland's proximity to London, shared language and time zone is a benefit to its financial services industry.
 There is a depth of knowledge in Irish institutions and education establishments which supports the financial derivative industry.

 Irish law is also conducive to financial derivatives trading.
 The ISDA Master Agreement is commonly used and the country is able to provide a 'clean' legal opinion to ISDA, meaning that there are no significant legal issues which arise if two parties wish to enter into financial derivative contracts.
 Non-Irish counterparties need to be sure that a counterparty has the specific power to trade financial derivatives: for example, if a company enters into a transaction outside of its objects in its memorandum and articles of association, the transaction may be void and unenforceable as ultra vires.
 Netting and set-off are fully enforcable in Ireland (see the Netting of Financial Contracts Act 1995).
 There are few decided cases relating to financial derivatives in the Irish courts but decisions in the courts of England and Wales would be of persuasive authority.

 Regulation of the financial derivatives industry is the responsibility of the Central Bank.
 The central piece of legislation effecting the sale of financial derivatives is the Markets in Financial Instruments Directive 2004/39/EC which has been fully implemented into Irish law.
 The Market Abuse Directive 2003/6/EC is also fully implemented in Ireland and provides that insider dealing or market manipulation may be carried out using financial derivatives.
 In addition the Central Bank will regulate the use of derivatives through codes or guidance documents applying to specific financial services sectors – see for example, the UCITS and non-UCITS rules applying to funds.